dmlc/gluon-cv/scripts/tracking/smot/README.md

 ## Demo on a video

-Want to get MOT results on a video?
+Want to get multi-person tracking results on a video?
 Try this

 ```
-python demo.py VIDEOFILE
+python demo.py VIDEOFILE --input-type video --network-name --use-pretrained --custom-classes person
 ```

+- `VIDEOFILE` is the path to your demo video.

+- `--input-type` indicates the input is a video.

+- `--network-name` is the detector you want to use.

+- `--use-pretrained` indicates you want to use the pretrained weights from GluonCV model zoo.
+If you don't specify `--use-pretrained`, please use `param-path` to pass in your detector pretrained weights.

+- `--custom-classes` indicates which object category you want to track.
+You can also track multiple categories, e.g., `--custom-classes person car dog`.

-`VIDEOFILE` is the path to your demo video.
-The visualization results will be saved to `./smot_vis`, but you can change the directory by specifing `--save-path`.
+- The tracking visualization results will be saved to `./smot_vis`, but you can change the directory by specifing `--save-path`.

 ## Eval on exisiting datasets